mmoskovich/BlueVine/Solution/README.md

 #### Container Installation and Runtime Commands
 Run the commands below to:
 * Create a shared log directory (/var/log/web-app)
-* Create new network, named 'internal', for communicatiuons between the web-app and nginx applications (on port TCP/8080)
 * Create the container for the first time and run it (detached mode):
   * bind the new 'internal' network
   * Add the web application (web-app.py) under the root directory